 Matthew was appointed as Queen’s Counsel this year.
 He specialises in commercial and commercial chancery litigation and arbitration.
-He is ranked by the legal directories as a leading junior in the fields of (1) commercial disputes (2) civil fraud (3) commercial chancery (4) company & partnership & (5) product liability law.
+He is ranked by the legal directories as a leading practitioner in the fields of (1) commercial disputes (2) civil fraud (3) commercial chancery (4) company & partnership & (5) product liability law.

 Further areas of focus include offshore work and professional negligence disputes.
 He has a particular interest and significant experience in economic torts and conspiracy claims.
 Much of his work is international in nature, often involving conflicts of law and jurisdictional issues.
 Commendations from commentators in the legal directories include:

 Advocacy – “An exceptional advocate, with a flair for cross-examination; he really knows how to tease a response from a witness”; “an excellent advocate who knows how to read a courtroom”; “a superb cross-examiner”; “an eloquent advocate and fierce in cross examination”; “nothing less than superman in cross-examination and mediation”; “An assassin in cross-examination and clearly bound for the very highest echelons of the Bar”.

 Analysis – “intellectually very strong and a good strategic thinker who always puts his client’s objectives front and centre”; “technically very strong”; “His advice is absolutely brilliant.
-You can give him a very complicated set of facts and he just takes control and guides you through what you need to do”; “innovative with his ideas” ; “strong on paper with an eye for detail”; “demonstrates excellent commercial know-how”.
+You can give him a very complicated set of facts and he just takes control and guides you through what you need to do”; “innovative with his ideas”; “strong on paper with an eye for detail”; “demonstrates excellent commercial know-how”.

 Paperwork – “a wordsmith, both in settling pleadings and penning correspondence”; “an excellent junior, whose advice is amazingly coherent and concise”; “turns stuff around really, really quickly and his paperwork is great.”